PagePixels/n8n-nodes-pagepixels-screenshots/README.md

 # n8n-nodes-pagepixels-screenshots

 This n8n community node lets you trigger the PagePixels Screenshots API directly from your workflows.
-Capture high-fidelity website screenshots, render custom HTML, request residential proxy captures, and pair each image with AI-powered analysis — no custom HTTP node required.
+Capture high-fidelity website screenshots, render custom HTML, request real location captures (from countries and states around the world), and pair each image with AI-powered analysis, no custom HTTP node required.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/sustainable-use-license/) workflow automation platform.